Dangerous Alcoholic Cocktail

 It should be noted that the apostle Paul advocates the use of wine for medicinal use only, as he advised Pastor Timothy the following:

-In another passage in the Bible, we can read in the parable of the Good Samaritan how he applied oil and wine as medications on a wounded victim of thieves;
+In another passage in the Bible, we can read in the parable of the Good Samaritan how the good Samaritan applied oil and wine as medications for the wounded victim:

 Drunkenness is also called the work of the flesh, and no drunkard will be found in heaven, even if he or she claims to be a believer: